josepllberral/machine-learning-tools/README.md

 ### Kalman Filters

-An implementation of Kalman Filters in R (because not everything is going to be neural networks!).
-The code comes with an example for time series.
+An implementation of Kalman Filters in R. The code comes with an example for time series.

 * **kalman_filter.R**: Version in R.

+## Packages

+You can find the (C)RBMs, MLPs and CNNs ready to install and use in R, in the **packages** folder.

+* Package **rrbm** : contains RBM and CRBM implementations, with training, predict and forecasting functions.
+Also MNIST and Motion (fragment) datasets are included ("mnist" and "motionfrag").

+* Package **rcnn** : contains a MLP modular implementation, with different layer definitions like *Linear*, *Convolutional*, *Pooling*, *Flattening*, *Linear Rectifier*, *Softmax*, etc. Also contains training and predict functions.
+Also MNIST datasets is included ("mnist").

+As the packaged tools use a GSL implementation as kernel (written in C, but interfaced to R), installing the GSL development libraries is required.
+Further, you can install "OpenBLAS" (optional) to let GSL use multi-processor computation:

+> apt-get install libgsl-dev

+> apt-get install libopenblas-base

+Once "gsl" libraries are installed, just do in R:

+> install.packages("rrbm_0.0.X.tar.gz", repos = NULL, type="source")

+> install.packages("rcnn_0.0.X.tar.gz", repos = NULL, type="source")

+In case you don't want to install GSL or use C code, you can just download the **pure-R** implementation from the \*.R files in this same repository.
+They do exactly the same than the GSL-core functions, but (often) slower.

+## TensorFlow Tools

+You can find (C)RBMs implemented in Python + TensorFlow, in the **tensorflow** folder.

+* **tf_rbm.py**: RBMs in TensorFlow
+* **tf_crbm.py**: CRBMs in TensorFlow

-## Example Notebooks
+## Notebooks

-In the "notebooks" folder you can find the R code, detailed and executed.
-Notebooks are in _jupyter_ format.
+You can find "notebooks" (in _jupyter_ format) explaining the R and TF code in detail, also examples of use for them, in the **notebooks** folder.

 ## Datasets

-Example datasets for the here found tools:
+In the **datasets** folder, you can find the example datasets for the here found tools:

 * **motion.rds**: version of the motion.mat dataset in RDS format.
 This dataset is a fragment of Eugene Hsu [Styles of Human Motion](http://people.csail.mit.edu/ehsu/work/sig05stf/), taken by Graham Taylor for his works [here](http://www.uoguelph.ca/~gwtaylor/publications/nips2006mhmublv/motion.mat) .